adamjhc/stream-vertex-cover/dissertation/report/report.md

 My supervisor Rajesh Chitnis had previously been researching the problem of parameterized vertex cover.
 I found that none of the algorithms he talked about had ever been put into practice, only ever written theoretically.

+## Motivation

+> - What is the general problem?
+> - Why is it worth working on?
+> - Who else as worked on this problem?
+> - What did they find?
+> - Given this, what is the specific problem you will solve?

+Vertex cover is a classical problem which has found many use cases.
+Here's a typical example.
+Imagine a heavily connected road network in a city.
+The city council wants to figure out the most cost effective placement of cameras so that they are able to see every road (assume the cameras can see 360$^\circ$).
+The way of calculating this mathematically would be as a vertex cover of a graph where each intersection was a node and each road between them is an edge.
+For cities nowadays, this graph can be too big to compute using traditional methods.
+So we need updated methods to handle this.

+## Background

-### The Problem
+### Concepts

-Parameterized Streaming Algorithms for the Graph Theory problem of Vertex Cover.
-That is the problem.
-Let me break that down into its individual parts.
+For the reader unfamiliar with these concepts an explanation has been provided for each of the concepts covered in this paper.
+For those simply unfamiliar with abbreviations, a glossary has been provided.

-Graph Theory: the study of mathematical structures which are used to show pairwise relations between objects.
+**Graph Theory**: the study of mathematical structures which are used to show pairwise relations between objects.

-Vertex Cover: a set of vertices such that each edge of a graph is incident to at least one vertex of the set.
+**Vertex Cover**: a set of vertices such that each edge of a graph is incident to at least one vertex of the set.
 The problem of finding a minimum vertex cover (the smallest possible) is a classical optimization problem and is a typical example of an NP-hard problem.
 The decision version (where we only want a yes/no answer), known as the Vertex Cover Problem, is one of Karp's 21 NP-complete problems.
 This makes is a very classical problem.
 Formally, given a graph $G = (V, E)$ and a vertex cover $V'$:

 $V' \subset V \text{ such that } \forall (u, v) \in E \Rightarrow u \in V' \vee v \in V'$

-Parameterized complexity: A branch of computational complexity theory that focusses on classifying computational problems according to their inherent difficulty with respect to multiple parameters of the input or output.
+**Parameterized complexity**: A branch of computational complexity theory that focusses on classifying computational problems according to their inherent difficulty with respect to multiple parameters of the input or output.
 The complexity of the problem is then measured as a function of those parameters.
 The vertex cover problem is fixed-parameter tractable, meaning that, while it may be NP-complete in terms of the input size only, it is polynomial in the output of a vertex cover size $k$.

-Streaming Algorithms: We now live in a world where data is the most valuable resource.
+**Streaming Algorithms**: We now live in a world where data is the most valuable resource.
 Given such, it's no surprise that we're drowning in it.
 Datasets have become larger than what we can store on hard drives.
 The solution is to not store the dataset.
 Simply stream it as one item at a time.
 Streaming algorithms have been developed to handle this, being able to gather information while having access to a limited amount of memory.

-### Why is this important?

-Vertex cover is a classical problem which has found many use cases.
-Here's a typical example.
-Imagine a heavily connected road network in a city.
-The city council wants to figure out the most cost effective placement of cameras so that they are able to see every road (assume the cameras can see 360$^\circ$).
-The way of calculating this mathematically would be as a vertex cover of a graph where each intersection was a node and each road between them is an edge.
-For cities nowadays, this graph can be too big to compute using traditional methods.
-So we need updated methods to handle this.

 ### Branching

-#### Historically

-#### In Streaming

 ![](../images/2^k-pass-bst.jpg)

 ### Kernelization

-#### Historically

-#### In Streaming

 ![](../images/1-pass.jpg)

-### Adapting previous works into streaming

 ## Literature Review

-## Methods
+## Method

+> - What are you doing?
+> - How are you doing it?
+> - Why are you doing it this way?

 Python is good.
 Wide adoption in data science so has many tools in big data.
 Also, more importantly, used for many streaming applications in the Apache line-up.